TRYING TO DECIDE BETWEEN A BOBSWEEP VS. ROOMBA ROBOT VACUUM FOR YOUR HOME?

 The bObsweep is especially vulnerable to getting stuck on longer threads, so keep an eye out.

 bObsweep is a Canadian company that has been making robotic vacuums since 2015.
-They currently sell six robot vacuums including bObi Pet and bObi Classic.
+They currently sell six robot vacuums, including bObi Pet and bObi Classic.

-This company is known for their excellent customer service.
+This company is known for its excellent customer service.
 If you are having trouble with your vacuum, they’ll promptly offer to repair it or send you a new one (sometimes even beyond the warranty period).

 iRobot is an American company that is 30 years old.
 But they only started making consumer robot vacuums in 2002.
 Before that, iRobot made robots for NASA and the military.